joshuakerr/joshuakerr.github.io.old/index.md

 ## Welcome

-This is a landing page for **Joshua Kerr**.
+This is a landing page for Joshua Kerr.
 It will eventually be updated.

 Todo:
- * Get the theme working.
+ - Migrate from weebly.
+ - Change weebly to link here.
+ - Fix the old "about.me" site (perhaps delete?)